akoidan/poe-chrome-extension/README.md

 #### Be aware
  - cypress test is run on different browser when you run it locally, the source of truth is drone/ci here.
 Thing like screenshot could also be different.
 So this things should be aligned in the future if any issues occur.

+#### Generate content.html
+ In order to generate content.html file, open the appropriate page, and click on "view page source" and save it to file.
+ - cacheexpiration modify in localstorage src/sites/pathofexile/localstorage.json

 ## TODO
  - ![Libraries.io dependency status for GitHub repo](https://img.shields.io/librariesio/github/akoidan/poe-chrome-extension)